The words ‘God Shot’ sound so mysterious yet so alluring. Just what do they mean? And why do espresso-heads bang on about pulling one?

-It’s a term that is used by experienced baristas or espresso enthusiasts or maybe even just your tea-drinking uncle trying to connect with the surly barista serving his Lemon Frappuccino.
+It’s a term that can be used by experienced baristas or espresso enthusiasts or maybe even just your tea-drinking uncle trying to connect with the surly barista serving his Lemon Frappuccino.
+As such, this disambiguation presents a thorny problem.

-For a god shot to even occur, you need to be capable of consistently putting out top level coffee.
-And even then, you’re lucky if you’re able to pull a God Shot 1 out of 20 times.
+And even if you’re at this point, then perhaps you’re able to pull a God Shot 1 out of 20 times.

 One final point, this definition is probably where the term originated.